 The surf club has a solid background of training and coaching at all levels in all arenas, from beach, boat, swim, board, ski and IRB to First Aid and Patrol competitions.
 The club has a broadly successful competition record spanning its entire competitive history, the most prominent achievements of which being reflected on the Honor Boards at the club.

 As well as high quality competition and a focus on camaraderie and enjoyment, North Burleigh SLSC is committed to the vital community service aspect that makes surf life saving as a movement so unique.
 At North Burleigh, we teach our members life saving skills and techniques which can be of benefit to the community and work environment as well as the beach.
 All members are able to participate in Award training for several life saving awards including:

 2017/18 Skills Maintenance (Proficiency) dates

-The next Bronze Medallion/Certificate II in Public Safety course will commence on Tuesday 18 July 2017.
+The next Bronze Medallion/Certificate II in Public Safety course will commence after the end of the Commonwealth Games.
 The course is held on a Tuesday night (from 6.30pm to 9pm) and Sunday mornings (from 7am to 10.30am) and runs for a period of 8 weeks.
 Please notify the office by email firstname.lastname@example.org if you would like to enroll in this course.
 NOTE: The pre-requisite for this course is that you are capable of swimming 400m in 9 minutes or less and you must be a minimum of 15 years of age.
 PLEASE NOTE: You must be a financial member of the Surf Club prior to the commencement of the course to be able to participate in any Surf Club course.

 Advanced Resuscitation Techniques